jeonghyeonee/Cardify/README.md

-# Homomorphic_Card_Validator
+# Cardify
-Team Project using Homomorphic
+Team Project using Homomorphic Encryption with Sua Kim